Amazon's War on Gear

 Cory Tholl pushes a button with his thumb, and the argon canister hisses to life.
 Insulating gas flows through a rubber tube into the vest on the table in front of us, filling thin blue chambers that puff up as the garment rises to life.

 It’s a late-winter morning, and we’re in a nondescript conference room at the company’s headquarters in Salt Lake City.
 Tholl, an athletic-looking MBA and mechanical engineer in his early thirties, is wearing jeans and an untucked oxford.
 With a smile and frequent chuckles, he recounts Klymit’s maddening early days.
-Few bought the Kinetic vest, and those who did ran into unexpected difficulties, like having their argon cannisters confiscated by airport security.
-(Compressed air is a TSA no-no.) Klymit developed other blow-up gear—a jacket, a sleeping pad—but struggled to build distribution.
+Sales of the Kinetic vest never took off, and some buyers ran into unexpected difficulties, like having their argon cannisters confiscated by airport security.
+(The system was permissable under TSA guidelines, but not all airport security agents understood this.)
+Klymit developed other blow-up gear—a jacket, a sleeping pad—but struggled to build distribution.
 For decades new outdoor brands had followed an established path to success: Make a great product.
 Pitch it to retailers at trade shows and land some orders for next season.
 Hope consumers like it.
 Be patient.
 Klymit played by those rules, ignoring the online opportunities that were rewriting the gear-startup narrative.
 “We didn’t embrace Amazon or other channels that weren’t hardcore outdoor, and we suffered because of it,” says Tholl.
 “A small, fledgling company really needs to have the attitude that sales is king.”

-By early 2011, insolvency loomed.
-Klymit faced runaway debt, operational dysfunction, and impatient investors.
-That November, the board ousted Alder and promoted Tholl, a product developer, to CEO.
-The staff of seven shrunk to two: Tholl and Matt Maxfield, also a mechanical engineer.
-“It was like becoming the captain of a sinking ship,” Tholl recalls.
+By early 2011, insolvency loomed and Klymit's board of directors grew impatient.
+That November, Alder resigned and the board promoted Tholl, a product developer, to CEO.
+The staff of seven shrunk to three: Tholl, Matt Maxfield, also a mechanical engineer, and a sales rep. “It was like becoming the captain of a sinking ship,” Tholl recalls.
 The company was desperate for cash.
 It needed a breakthrough product fast.

 Using a rapid-prototyping machine that Klymit had purchased at great expense in 2010, Tholl and Maxfield worked on a new inflatable sleeping pad.
 Klymit already had one, the Ultralight X-Frame, but it was for serious backpackers and wasn’t comfortable enough for casual users.
 They started with a bulkier design that resulted in a seven-pound monster.
 So Maxfield began putting in 15-hour days creating new iterations.
 He’d sleep on them in his backyard, making notes on the pads with a Sharpie, then go into work the next day and tweak the design.
 This went on for months, while Tholl focused on a distribution plan.